AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

   displayed donor list.
 The specified index **must be a positive whole number** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* New values of the fields must satisfy the validation rules as outlined for the `adddonation` command above.

 Examples: